 - How We Tested To Find The Best Insulated Water Bottles

 - FAQ about the Best Insulated Water Bottles

 Honestly, everyone should use a reusable water bottle.
 Water is life after all!
 And carrying water is essential when you’re outside or on-the-go.
 Plus, traveling with a bottle will save you money and help eliminate the need for single-use plastic.
 It’s a win-win for your wallet and this planet.

 This barrier keeps cold and warm liquids at their desired temperature for much longer than a normal water bottle.
 The double-wall also means that there shouldn’t be any condensation on the outside of the bottle.
-That said, not all insulated water bottles are created equal.

 Certain brands use their own patented technology, some are more durable, and others have unique features for sports, hikers, and different types of liquids, and that’s where this list comes in.